Liam Dolman: Corby Town

 Liam returned to Corby Town on a free transfer for the 2010–11 season.
-He made 21 appearances and scoring a single goal which came in a match on 23 March 2011, as Corby Town beat Vauxhall Motors by a 3-1 score line, with Dolman netting the second goal on the 6th minute.
+He made 21 appearances and scoring a single goal which came in a match on 23 March 2011, as Corby Town beat Vauxhall Motors by a 3–1 score line, with Dolman netting the second goal on the 6th minute.
 Dolman helped Corby Town to a 13th place finish in the Conference North.

 Banbury United

 Liam joined Southern League Premier Division side Banbury United for the 2011–12 season.
-Dolman made his debut for Banbury United in a home fixture against Hitchin Town on 13 August 2011, the match finished 1-1.
-Dolman scored his first goal for Banbury United on 20 August 2011, in an away fixture against Bashley, Dolman headed in from a free-kick to open the scoring and set Banbury United to a 3-0 victory.
+Dolman made his debut for Banbury United in a home fixture against Hitchin Town on 13 August 2011, the match finished 1–1.
+Dolman scored his first goal for Banbury United on 20 August 2011, in an away fixture against Bashley, Dolman headed in from a free-kick to open the scoring and set Banbury United to a 3–0 victory.
 Liam went on to make a total of 30 appearances and scored three goals, and spent some time captaining the side to a 16th place finish in the Southern League Premier Division.

 Dolman started the 2012–13 season with Banbury United, making six appearances in the league before departing the club in November 2012.

 Daventry Town

-Dolman signed for Southern League Division One Central side Daventry Town, and made his debut in a home fixture with AFC Hayes on 3 November 2012, the match finished 2-0 to the visitors, with Dolman being named as man of the match.
-Liam made 30 appearances during the 2012–13 season, scoring one goal, in a 4-2 victory at home to Royston Town on 5 January 2013.
+Dolman signed for Southern League Division One Central side Daventry Town, and made his debut in a home fixture with AFC Hayes on 3 November 2012, the match finished 2–0 to the visitors, with Dolman being named as man of the match.
+Liam made 30 appearances during the 2012–13 season, scoring one goal, in a 4–2 victory at home to Royston Town on 5 January 2013.
 Daventry Town finished the season in 8th position in the league.

-Liam and his Daventry Town team mates made history during the 2013–14 season.
+Liam and his Daventry Town teammates made history during the 2013–14 season.
 The team made an incredible start to the campaign, winning their first seven matches in the Southern League Division One Central whilst also qualifying for the FA Cup first round proper for the first time in their history.
 They were drawn away to Chesterfield from League Two on 9 November 2013.
 Dolman in particular was having an inspiring game, with the game goalless, the player sustained a leg injury and substituted on the 55th minute for Joe Henderson, he was given a standing ovation by both sets of supporters.
-Chesterfield went on to win the match 2-0.
+Chesterfield went on to win the match 2–0.

 Liam was announced as the Daventry Town Supporters' Player of the season for 2013–14.
-He made 34 appearances and scored twice as they finished in 4th position in the Southern League Division One Central, qualifying for the play-offs, which they unfortunately lost at the semi-final stage to Dolman's former club Kettering Town.
+He made 34 appearances and scored twice as they finished in 4th position in the Southern League Division One Central, qualifying for the play-offs, which they lost at the semi-final stage to Dolman's former club Kettering Town.